Have you ever driven from Dublin to Galway in three days?

 You can take guided tours of the distillery, where you will learn about the three-pronged process the distillery uses to create its unique flavors.

-Lunch: Sean’s Pub, Main Street, Athlone
+Tourist Attraction: Sean’s Bar, Main Street, Athlone

-The 35-minute drive from Tullamore to Athone via the R420 and connecting to the M6 motorway will take you to Sean's Pub, the oldest pub in Ireland and indeed Europe, dating back to 900 AD.
+The 35-minute drive from Tullamore to Athone via the R420 and connecting to the M6 motorway will take you to Sean's Bar, the oldest pub in Ireland and indeed Europe, dating back to 900 AD.

 Tourist Attraction: Viking Cruise from Athlone to Clonmacnoise